Gayndah - Mundubbera

 Health performance in Gayndah - Mundubbera is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Gayndah - Mundubbera, with high prevalence of common health conditions across both younger and older age groups.
-Private health cover is low, at approximately 47% (around 3,147 people), compared to the national average of 55.3%.
+Health data indicates significant health challenges in Gayndah - Mundubbera, with high prevalence of common conditions across both younger and older age groups.
+Only approximately 47% (~3,147 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 12.1 and 8.0% of residents respectively.
-About 61.2% of residents report being free from medical ailments, slightly higher than the 59.4% in the rest of Queensland.
+The most prevalent medical conditions are arthritis (12.1%) and mental health issues (8.0%).
+About 61.2% of residents report no medical ailments, slightly higher than the Rest of Qld's 59.4%.
 Around 26.5% (1,792 people) are aged 65 and over.
-While health outcomes among seniors present some challenges, they generally perform better than the general population in health metrics.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health